jlangr/ccode2/classes.md

 ---

+[ I need to review the following few paragraphs, these appear to be pre-Thanksgiving "leftovers" ]

 A class always has two facets: an interface that declares the behaviors it supports, and a set of implementation specifics that provide the logic for those behaviors.
 Some languages, like Java or C#, provide direct means to declare the interface separately as a purely abstract concept.
 Regardless, the idea exists ... xxx